 Although park rules restrict fishing in some areas, there is intensive fishing for parrotfish, which are in high demand at local markets and are prized by small-scale fishers.
 Populations of the four parrotfish species in the gulf have declined, spelling trouble for the coral reefs.
 Parrotfish eat algae that would otherwise smother the coral, so a robust population of parrotfish is crucial for a thriving reef.
 For the population to recover, scientists have recommended that fishing be halted for 9.5 years.

-But because fishing has not yet been halted, this project aims to change attitudes about catching and eating parrotfish.
+But because fishing continues, this project aims to change attitudes about catching and eating parrotfish.
 It is a grassroots pride campaign, similar to our project in Colombia that succeeded in getting a ban on taking parrotfish around Providencia and San Andrés Islands.
 Ultimately, the goal is to protect parrotfishes in the entire Gulf of California.

-Our partners have made presentations to 3,600 students and have gotten 95 restaurants and three big supermarkets to stop selling parrotfish.
-Now they will add to these efforts with videos and infographics to generate support from fishermen, fish buyers, tour guides, students, and the public.
+Our partners have made presentations to 3,600 students.
+They have also gotten 95 restaurants and three big supermarkets to stop selling parrotfish.
+Now they will create videos and infographics to generate support from fishermen, fish buyers, tour guides, students, and the public.